-This simple invention will help insure that your dog can always access water.
+This simple invention will help insure that your dog can always access cool, fresh, and clean water while outside.
 Simply attach it to your hose and when your dog licks the lever, they get water.
 It also shuts off when they stop licking.

 There are many ways to encourage your pet to drink more water.
 Take note of what your pet is currently drinking and try these tips to get them closer to their goal: